Group leadership is a chance for you to share your knowledge of and interest in other cultures with an exceptional and diverse group of young people.

 In addition to providing leaders with a stipend for their work, The Experiment covers leaders’ program-related travel expenses, including:

-• Domestic travel from your local airport to the staff training in Vermont, transportation from the training to the domestic departure city prior to the program, and domestic travel from the return city to your local airport after the program. (*Only applicable for leaders within the contiguous U.S. The Experiment will reimburse leaders based outside of the contiguous U.S. up to $300 each way for their international travel costs—flight, train, hotel, etc.—to help offset their travel expenses, for a total of up to $600);
+- Domestic travel from your local airport to the staff training in Washington, D.C., transportation from the training to the domestic departure city prior to the program, and domestic travel from the return city to your local airport after the program. (*Only applicable for leaders within the contiguous U.S. The Experiment will reimburse leaders based outside of the contiguous U.S. up to $500 each way for their international travel costs—flight, train, hotel, etc.—to help offset their travel expenses, for a total of up to $1000);

-• Transportation, lodging, meals, emergency travel medical insurance, and incidentals while on the program.
+- Transportation, lodging, meals, emergency international travel medical insurance, and incidentals while on the program.
 (Leaders placed on inbound exchanges or programs with U.S. based components—The Experiment’s USA program, Leadership Institute, World Learning Youth Programs—are covered under their own personal medical insurance, and are covered through worker’s compensation insurance); and

 Where do leaders stay during staff training?

-Staff training is held on the World Learning campus in Brattleboro, Vermont.
-We provide leaders with lodging and meals.
-During training, leaders stay in the shared dormitories on the World Learning campus and should expect to share a room with at least one other leader.
+During training, leaders stay in the shared dormitories and should expect to share a room with at least one other leader.

 Where do leaders stay during the programs?
 Do leaders stay with a host family as the students do?